 A match no one was looking forward to.
 Not because of Kurt Angle and being his final match but who he went up against in Baron Corbin.
 The match was short as Angle landed four consecutive German suplexes.
 A missed moonsault from the top rope allowed Corbin to hit End of Days for the win.

 It makes sense from the business standpoint, as it is a tradition for the veteran to put over a young wrestler to start a new era.
-In reality, most of us would of preferred a better opponent in Angle’s final match.
+In reality, most of us would have preferred a better opponent in Angle’s final match.